andrewrowatt-masseyuni/moodle-local_multilanguagenames/README.md

 # Multi-language names #
 [![Moodle Plugin CI](https://github.com/andrewrowatt-masseyuni/moodle-local_multilanguagenames/actions/workflows/moodle-ci.yml/badge.svg)](https://github.com/andrewrowatt-masseyuni/moodle-local_multilanguagenames/actions/workflows/moodle-ci.yml)

-Provides a structured approach to multi-language section and activity names
+Provides a structured approach to multi-language section and activity names.

 Utilises a core Moodle feature to enable HTML section and activity names which is then used with HTML and CSS to provide a tailored visual presentation